-- 8. The system will check to see if all taxonomies are present and will display a message.
-If all taxonomies are present, press the Enter key to continue.
-If all taxonomies are not present and you want to cancel the report, press the '^' key and then follow the steps in section 3.2.1 to edit the taxonomies. - 9.
-Type the Calendar Year at the "Enter Calendar Year:" prompt. - 10.
-Type the number or letter corresponding to the time period for the report (quarters or full calendar year) at the "Choose the time period to report on:" prompt. - 11.
+- 10. Type the number or letter corresponding to the time period for the report (quarters or full calendar year) at the "Choose the time period to report on:" prompt. - 11.
 RPMS UDS will provide a final reminder that the reports may take time to run and include several hundred pages.
 To exit from the menu now, type Y (Yes) at the "Do You Want to Exit This Program Now?" prompt.
-To proceed with the report, Enter or type N (No).

-12. Type in the name of the printer or electronic file at the "Device:" prompt.
+To proceed with the report, Enter or type N (No). - 12.
+Type in the name of the printer or electronic file at the "Device:" prompt.

-Note: It is recommended that User Lists be printed to electronic files, as they may be several hundred pages long, depending on the size of the facility's patient population.
+Note: It is recommended that User Lists be printed to electronic files, as they may be several hundred or thousands of pages long, depending on the size of the facility's patient population.

 '''

 Checking for Taxonomies to support the UDS Report...

 All taxonomies are present.

 End of taxonomy check.
 PRESS ENTER:

 Enter the Calendar Year.
-Use a 4 digit year, e.g. 2003, 2005
+Use a 4 digit year, e.g. 2003, 2006

-Enter Calendar Year: 2005 (2005)
+Enter Calendar Year: 2006 (2006)

 Select one of the following:

 1st Quarter (January 1 - March 31)

 2nd Quarter (April 1 - June 30)

 3rd Quarter (July 1 - September 30)

+3

 4th Quarter (October 1 - December 31)

 Full Calendar Year (January 1 - December 31)

 Choose the time period to report on: F// Full Calendar Year (January 1 -

 December 31)

-Your report will be run for the time period: Jan 01, 2005 to Dec 31, 2005
+Your report will be run for the time period: Jan 01, 2006 to Dec 31, 2006

 Depending on the size of your database, this report may take 2-4 hours to run

 and produce user reports that are hundreds of pages long.
 It is recommended

 that these reports be run at night and printed to an electronic file, rather

 than directly to a printer.

 Do you want to exit this program now?
 N// O

 DEVICE: HOME//

 VT

 Right Margin: 80//

 '''